luniki/webtech10/grammar/09_functions/functions.md

 !SLIDE bullets
 # Constructor form #
 * JS is a prototypal oo language
-* syntax from a classical oo language → confusion
+* syntax from a classical oo language
+* → confusion

 !SLIDE bullets
-* invoking a func with "new" will create a new object
+* invoking a function with *new* will create a new object
-* func.prototype linked as the new object's prototype
+* *func.prototype* linked as the new object's prototype
-* this is bound to the new object
+* *this* is bound to the new object

 !SLIDE execute
 	@@@ javaScript